Trusted WordPress tutorials, when you need them most.

 For instance, the plugin lets you display the reading time on your blog posts and pages.
 If you have an online store, then there will also be an option to do this on your product pages.

-You can also adjust the reading speed.
+You can also adjust the average reading speed.
 By default, the plugin calculates reading time by estimating 275 words per minute reading speed.

 There is also an option to include comments and images when estimating the time it will take to read the blog post.